 2. Talk to Your Doctor About It

 You may have heard that you should expect fatigue as a part of cancer treatment.
 But it’s still important to talk to your doctor about how you’re feeling.
 He might be able to help you find ways to give yourself more energy.

 3. Tell Your Loved Ones How It Affects You

 Let your friends and family know how you’re feeling, too.
 They can help you with chores or let others know when you need time to rest.
 It also might help to join a support group of people with multiple myeloma who know what you’re going through.
 Having someone to talk to can often help you fight depression and anxiety, which can add to your fatigue.

 When cancer cells build up in your bone marrow and begin to crowd out your healthy blood cells, you can get anemia.
 That means you have fewer red blood cells to carry oxygen throughout your body, which makes you tired.
 Your health team will keep an eye on your blood cell levels throughout your treatment.
-If you do have anemia, your doctor can give you medication for it.
-He might also want you to make changes to your diet, including taking supplements like iron or magnesium.
+If you do have it, your doctor will decide if a blood transfusion would help.
+He might also want you to make changes to your diet.

 Mild exercise can strengthen your muscles and boost your energy levels.
 If you didn’t exercise before you were diagnosed, you’ll want to start slow with a low-key activity like walking.
 Ask friends and family to join you to make it more fun.
 Before you start, check with your doctor about the types of activity that are OK for you.